Elijah: The God You Can Know • 1 Kings 17-18

 Elijah, the widow, and her son learned that God is greater than any impossible situation.
 They learned to trust Him.
 They learned to follow directions even when it made no sense.

-Read about Elijah and the widow, “Two Widows • 4 Lessons to Learn about God’s Provision.”
+Read more in “Elijah: The God of the Impossible Situation • 1 Kings 17” and “Two Widows • 4 Lessons to Learn about God’s Provision.”

 Following directions when they make no sense is so hard for me.
 Is it hard for you?
 You and I can face any impossible situation if we are prepared by instruction about God and teachable to learn through experience with God.
 But, the first step is knowing the truth about God.
 He is a God you can know.